-This is a very quick and easy recipe to make because we cheat and leave out the second kneading and rising times that most bread recipes call for and really don’t let it rise much to begin with!
-It works very well though – you will have lovely soft bread that is a perfect accompainment to casseroles, soups or anything else really.
+This herb and garlic bread is a very quick and easy recipe to make because we cheat and leave out the second kneading and rising times that most bread recipes call for and really don’t let it rise much to begin with!
+It works very well though – you will have lovely soft bread that is a perfect accompaniment to casseroles, soups or anything else really.
 It can fill the gap of potatoes, pasta or rice in any meal.
 In the bread pic below, it is bottom corner left.

 Turn your oven on very low, no more than 50C/100F.
 Mix the flour and yeast together and gradually add the warm water mixing all the time (with your hands is best though messy – fun!) until you have a good dough.
 Knead until fairly smooth and place in an oiled baking tin or two and flatten out to fill tin (this makes lovely flattish bread a bit like pizza if well spread out).
 Place into the oven and prepare the topping: mix the oil with the herbs, garlic and salt and then spread over the bread.
 Turn the oven up to 190C/380F – the bread will continue rising as the heat increases – and bake for about 25 minutes.